OpenConext/OpenConext-devconf/stepup/README.md

 After this, the cache of the gateway needs to be cleared:
 ```
 docker compose exec gateway rm -rf  var/cache/prod

 ```

+Mailcatcher is included.
+You can view the email by going to http://localhost:1080

+A SimpleSAMLPHP sp is included.
+It can be accessed at https://ssp.dev.openconext.local/simplesaml/sp.php